Armaggheddon/BricksFinder/datasets/README.md

 ## Usage
 Each of the `create_..._dataset.py` files can be run independently.
 On top of each of the files there are a couple of options:
-- `DOWNLOAD_CSVS`: If set to `True`, the original csv files from the Rebrickable website will be downloaded.
-- `CONVERT_CSVS_TO_PARQUET`: If set to `True`, the csv files will be converted to parquet files.
-- `CREATE_ROOT_PARQUET`: If set to `True`, a parquet file with all the informations aggregated in a single file will be created.
+- `CREATE_ROOT_PARQUET`: If set to `True`, a parquet file with all the informations aggregated in a single file will be created, this file is required for the next steps.
-- `DOWNLOAD_IMAGES`: If set to `True`, the images for each item will be downloaded in a folder named `images` in the same folder as the dataset name.
+- `DOWNLOAD_IMAGES`: If set to `True`, the images for each item will be downloaded in a folder named `images` in `.jpg` format.
-- `CREATE_GEMINI_CAPTIONS`: If set to `True`, the captions for the images will be created using the Gemini APIs.
+- `CREATE_GEMINI_CAPTIONS`: If set to `True`, the captions for the images will be created using the Gemini APIs and saved in the `captions` folder as `.json`.
-- `CREATE_PARQUET`: If set to `True`, the final parquet file with the images and captions will be created.
-- `CREATE_ZIP`: If set to `True`, a zip file with the final parquet file will be created.
+- `CREATE_AND_UPLOAD_DATASET`: If set to `True`, the captions will be merged with the parquet dataset, converts the required columns to a pyarrow table and then loads them as a Hugging Face Dataset.
+Finally the dataset is uploaded to the Hugging Face Hub (requires an API key with the right permissions).

 The code is already set to run all the steps in the `create_..._dataset.py` files.
 If you want to run only a subset of the steps, you can change the variables at the top of the file.